kubeshop/testkube/docs/docs/concepts/secrets.md

 ```

 :::info
-Postman is expecting to have the JSON object in the secret with the postman env file data json format:
+Postman expects the JSON object in the secret with the postman env file data json format:

 ```js
 {